 Financial Aid Probation

 If an appeal is approved for one semester, the student will be placed on financial aid probation and will be eligible to receive his/her federal aid for one semester.
 The student will have to meet all SAP requirements at the end of the probation period in order to continue to receive federal aid.
-If the student does not meet all of the SAP requirements at the end of the probationary period, the student's financial aid eligibility will be suspended until (s)he meets the SAP requirements.
+If the student does not meet all of the SAP requirements at the end of the probationary period, the student’s financial aid eligibility will be suspended until (s)he meets the SAP requirements, if possible.